Effective Date: October 2, 2017

 “Vonage Business” means Vonage Business Inc. or any Affiliate of Vonage Business providing Services to a Customer as identified in a Sales Order.

-“Vonage Business Equipment” means all equipment that is used, leased or otherwise provided by Vonage Business in connection with the Services, including phones, routers, switches and battery backup placed on the Customer Premises.
+“Vonage Business Equipment” means all equipment that is used, leased or otherwise provided by Vonage Business in connection with the Services, including phones, routers, switches and battery backup placed on the Customer Locations.

 1. TERMS AND POLICIES.

-These Terms incorporate and include all additional terms, conditions and policies that are (i) set forth in an addendum, schedule, exhibit or amendment to these Terms, (ii) set forth in an applicable Service Level Agreement, and (iii) set forth at https://www.vonage.com/business/.
+These Terms incorporate and include all additional terms, conditions and policies that are (i) set forth in an addendum, schedule, exhibit or amendment to these Terms, (ii) set forth in an applicable Service Level Agreement, and (iii) set forth at https://www.vonage.com/business/legal-policy-center/ (further designated “Mid-Market and Enterprise”).
 These Terms supersede and replace all terms and conditions set forth in any documents issued by Customer, including purchase orders and specifications.
 Vonage Business reserves the right to change any of the Terms at any time, but only on a prospective, not retroactive, basis.
-Vonage Business will provide Customer thirty (30) days advance notice of changes to the Terms that would have a materially adverse effect on Customer.
-Notice may be provided by posting the revised or modified Terms to https://www.vonage.com/business/legal-policy-center/premier/tos/, through Customer’s invoice or by e-mail to the most recent email address associated with Customer’s account.
-Changes will become effective on the next business day following the 30-day notice period and Customer agrees to be bound by any changes after such 30-day notice period.
+Vonage Business will provide Customer thirty (30) days advance notice through Customer’s invoice or by e-mail to the most recent email address associated with Customer’s account of changes to the Terms that would have a materially adverse effect on Customer.
+Vonage Business will post the revised or modified Terms to https://www.vonage.com/business/legal-policy-center/premier/tos/.
+Changes will become effective on the next business day following the 30-day notice period and, unless Customer has objected to any changes by delivering written notice to Vonage Business, Customer agrees to be bound by any changes after such 30-day notice period.
+Customer is solely responsible for checking the Vonage Business website regularly and keeping its contact information current.

 2. SALES ORDER.

-All Services will be described in a Sales Order, which will set forth as applicable: (i) the price, delivery, installation location(s) and other information about the Services; (ii) Vonage Business Equipment being offered for sale or lease to Customer; and (iii) any associated delivery or installation information.
+All Services will be described in a Sales Order, which will set forth as applicable: (i) the price, delivery, installation location(s) and other information about the Services; (ii) Vonage Business Equipment being provided to Customer; and (iii) any associated delivery or installation information.
 The Sales Order incorporates by reference these Terms, and when executed by Vonage Business and Customer, becomes a binding contract between Vonage Business and Customer.
 Vonage Business will provide, and Customer will pay for and receive from Vonage Business each Service pursuant to the terms and conditions of each Sales Order.
 Subject to Vonage Business’ right to amend the Terms in Section 1, a Sales Order may only be amended in writing signed by both Customer and Vonage Business.
+Customer may increase the quantity of Services at existing Customer Locations at any time during the Initial Service Term or Renewal Service Term (“Additional Services”) by entering into an addendum or change order that sets forth the specific Additional Services requested.
+Each such addendum or change order shall be subject to Vonage Business’s acceptance (including by the rendering of the Additional Services), and upon such acceptance shall be considered an amendment to this Agreement and subject to the terms herein.
+Service Fees will be increased to reflect the Additional Services, subject to the same pricing and payment terms as are set forth in the applicable Sales Order.
+Additional Customer Locations must be contracted under new Sales Orders.

 3. INSTALLATION AND EQUIPMENT.